Tensor–vector–scalar gravity: Details

 TeVeS solves problems associated with earlier attempts to generalize MOND, such as superluminal propagation.
 In his paper, Bekenstein also investigated the consequences of TeVeS in relation to gravitational lensing and cosmology.

 Problems and criticisms

 In addition to its ability to account for the flat rotation curves of galaxies (which is what MOND was originally designed to address), TeVeS is claimed to be consistent with a range of other phenomena, such as gravitational lensing and cosmological observations.
 However, Seifert shows that with Bekenstein's proposed parameters, a TeVeS star is highly unstable, on the scale of approximately 106 seconds (two weeks).
 The ability of the theory to simultaneously account for galactic dynamics and lensing is also challenged.
-A possible resolution may be in the form of massive (around 2eV) neutrinos.
+A possible resolution may be in the form of massive (around 2 eV) neutrinos.

 A study in August 2006 reported an observation of a pair of colliding galaxy clusters, the Bullet Cluster, whose behavior, it was reported, was not compatible with any current modified gravity theory.